-We shine this Spotlight on Ankylosing Spondylitis (AS), the most prevalent of the Spondyloarthritis diseases.
-It is sometimes called Radiographic Spondyloarthritis (rSpA), because the typical bone damage or fusion is visible on X-rays.
+We shine this Spotlight on Ankylosing Spondylitis (AS).
+It is sometimes classified as Radiographic Spondyloarthritis (rSpA), because the typical bone damage or fusion is visible on X-rays.
 Ankylosing Spondylitis is the most prevalent of several types of chronic Spondyloarthritis diseases.
-These start with joint (especially lower back) pain, morning stiffness, fatigue and other chronic and fluctuating symptoms.
-Unfortunately, long-term untreated disease may lead to spinal fusion and permanent deformity.
+These typically produce joint (especially lower back) pain, morning stiffness, fatigue as well as other chronic and fluctuating symptoms.
+Unfortunately, long-term untreated disease may lead to spinal fusion and permanent deformity, so diagnosis and treatment are essential.
 Below, are basic facts about this autoinflammatory arthritis that primarily affects the lower spine.
 Further down, links will connect you to available statistics, research initiatives, supportive patient communities and more!

 Is AS the oldest autoinflammatory disease?

 Ankylosing Spondylitis has the dubious distinction of being the oldest autoinflammatory disease we know of.
 That’s because spinal, especially sacroiliac, fusion may be preserved in bones or fossils.
-There are even dinosaur fossils with typical hip and lumbar lesions.
-A 900,000 year old Miocene crocodilian from Egypt also shows AS-like vertebral fusion.
+There are even dinosaur fossils with typical hip and lumbar lesions!
 Typical AS lesions are also found in fossil bones of cave bears and saber-toothed cats.
-Indeed, some of the Smilodon specimens from the La Brea Tar Pits show sacroiliac AS.
+Some of the Smilodon specimens from the La Brea Tar Pits show sacroiliac AS.

-Thus, it’s not too surprising that human AS has been around a long time.
+Thus, it’s not surprising that human AS has been around a long time, too.
 The oldest specimen is an Egyptian man from the third Dynasty period (~2900 BCE).
 Additional burials from Europe, Africa and South America dating from 400 BCE to 500 AD show skeletal changes diagnostic of AS.

 Historically, however, the disease was first described by a physician in 1691.
 AS was repeatedly spotted throughout the 19thC.
 By 1904 Frankel named it “spondylitis ankylopoietica.”
 This disease has gone through many different names and classifications over the decades.
 Even today, definitions and classification of spondylitis are in flux.